Newark Yankees: The ballparks

-Beginning in 1947, the Moundsmen and Yankees hosted minor league home games at Arnold Park.
+Beginning in 1947, the Newark Moundsmen and Yankees hosted minor league home games at Arnold Park.
 With a capacity of 3,000 in 1950, Arnold Park was located two blocks from White Field.
 In 1954, Arnold Park hosted an exhibition game between the Cleveland Indians and Detroit Tigers just before the start of the regular season.
-The ballpark was located at State Road 16 & State Road 79, Newark, Ohio.
+The ballpark was located at State Road 16 and State Road 79 in Newark, Ohio.
+The ballpark site was breached by highway construction and today Arnold Park is adjacent to the LIcking County Family YMCA facility.
+The YMCA is located at 470 West Church Street in Newark, Ohio.